jodienorris030/notes/README.md

 # 2023-12-02
 - Today's programming wisdom is to prioritize writing readable and maintainable code over clever or complex solutions.
 Code that is easy to understand and modify will save time and headaches in the long run, especially when working on large projects with multiple developers.
 This means using clear variable names, commenting your code effectively, and breaking complex tasks into smaller, more manageable functions.
 Additionally, it's important to remember that programming is a collaborative effort, and teamwork and communication are key to creating successful software.

+# 2023-12-03
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the principles of software development and design.
+By constantly learning and improving your skills, you will become a more valuable asset to your team or organization.

+Remember that programming is a collaborative effort, so be sure to communicate effectively with your teammates.
+Learn to listen to their ideas and feedback, but also be willing to share your own knowledge and experience.
+Through this collaboration, your teams will be able to develop better solutions and create more innovative products.